gkeais/435_exercises/visualizing_genes_exercise/visualizing_genes_tutorial.md

 # Exploring genetic variation exercise

+Create a short file that you will upload onto Brightspace with the answers to the following questions.
+Be sure to include your name.

 In IGV, navigate to the following two genes:
 1. RpL12 (60S ribosomal protein L12)
 2. DptA (Diptericin A)

+What do these genes do? (do a quick search online to answer this question)

+How many exons does RpL12 have?

 How many variants in total are found in the exons of RpL12?

+Please take a small screenshot of variation in RpL12, and include this in your file.

 Which part of the RpL12 gene (3'UTR, exons, introns, 5'UTR) has the most variants?

+How many exons does DptA have?

 List the number of variants for each part of the DptA gene.

 What is the reference allele of the first SNP in exon 1 of DptA?

+Does RpL12 or DptA harbour more polymorphism in coding sequence (i.e. exons)?
+Can you propose a hypothesis for why this might be?